ttm/mass/notes.md

 * Doppler: Change the y z coordinates, link to IID and ITD and make a more compelling argument about the change in power.
 * Add about the functions implemented.
+* Very easy to inspect and assure the sound is what you expect it to be, in terms of the most used variables in physichophysics.

 Extra:
 * How much is the deviation of the notes in the